Understanding Our Destiny in Christ: Navigating Predestination and Free Will in Christ

 And those He called, He also justified.
 We read, “For not the hearers of the law are just in the sight of God, but the doers of the law will be justified” (Romans 2:13).
 And what is this law?
 Paul continues, “For when Gentiles, who do not have the law, by nature do the things in the law, these, although not having the law, are a law to themselves, who show the work of the law written in their hearts” (Romans 2:14-15).

-In other words, we are justified by our actions, which are a reflection from and by the transforming and indwelling presence of the Holy Spirit in our hearts and minds.
+In other words, we are justified by our actions, reflecting the transforming and indwelling presence of the Holy Spirit in our hearts and minds.
 The Lord promised Israel, declaring, “But this is the covenant that I will make with the house of Israel after those days, says the Lord: I will put My law in their minds, and write it on their hearts; and I will be their God, and they shall be My people” (Jeremiah 31:33).

 Our good works were predestined by the Lord, as we read, “For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them” (Ephesians 2:10).
-And our good works are orchestrated by Him; as we read, “The steps of a good man are ordered by the Lord, and He delights in his way” (Psalm 37:23).
+And He orchestrates our good works; as we read, “The steps of a good man are ordered by the Lord, and He delights in his way” (Psalm 37:23).

 Lastly, those He justified, He also glorified.
 And what does this glory look like?
-Yeshua told His disciples that He was glorified in His suffering, which was His death on the cross.
-He did not receive the glory through His powerful teachings, wisdom, prayers, or even His miracles.
+Yeshua told His disciples that He was glorified in His suffering and death on the cross.
+He did not receive the glory through His powerful teachings, wisdom, prayers, or miracles.
 No, even before heaven and earth were created, Yeshua was glorified in His suffering.
 It is written, “The Lamb slain from the foundation of the world” (Revelation 13:8).

 Yeshua then prayed, “And the glory which You gave Me I have given them, that they may be one just as We are one” (John 17:22).
 God foreknew and predestined us to be conformed to the image of His Son.
-As Christ is the firstborn over all creation, we also in Christ are the firstborn among many brethren.[xv]
+As Christ is the firstborn of all creation, we also, in Christ, are the firstborn among many brethren.[xv]

 Yes, we are being transformed into the image of Christ.
 And like him, we also will be glorified in our suffering, and our flesh will become a living sacrifice unto the Lord as we surrender and give everything to follow Him.
 As we read, “The Spirit Himself bears witness with our spirit that we are children of God, and if children, then heirs—heirs of God and joint heirs with Christ, if indeed we suffer with Him, that we may also be glorified together” (Romans 8:16-17).